WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 K-Type cells represent 8 to 10% of all ganglionar cells.
 They are mainly bistratified cells which receive S (blue cones) - LM (red and green) opposition informations.

-I tried to sum up in the diagram below the distribution of all cells, according to their position to the center of the retina.
-(I did not put amacrine cells since I don't have enough info)

 ![alt text](img/retina.png "Retina image")
 <center><i>Fig. 14.
 Retina layers</i></center>